 About The Last Frontier

-Since this country was merely a collection of colonies ruled by foreign powers, people have sought the freedom and opportunity represented by the unexplored and unknown; the frontier.
+Since this country was merely a collection of colonies ruled by a foreign power, people have sought the freedom and opportunity represented by the unexplored and unknown; the frontier.
 At one time the entirety of Texas was frontier, drawing the most adventurous and foolhardy from the states to the east in search of a fresh start.

-Today, as Texas continues to become more urbanized with each passing year, the land west of the Pecos remains mostly as it has been in centuries past: rugged and inhospitable, yet beautiful.
+Today, as Texas continues to become more urbanized with each passing year, the land west of the Pecos remains mostly as it has been in centuries past: rugged and inhospitable, yet strikingly beautiful.
 Large portions of it are preserved in parks such as Big Bend and Guadalupe Mountains National Parks, while the remainder is ranchland intermittently interrupted by small rural towns.
 It is Texas’ last frontier.